stulentsev/stulentsev.github.com/source/_posts/2012-12-23-sorting-humanized-numbers-in-tablesorter-dot-js.markdown

 });
 ```

 However, it leaves much to be desired.
 Like what to do when I want my parser to be auto-detected.
 Turns out that this `is` function is a predicate.
-It accepts a string and decides if it can be handled by this parser.
+It accepts a string and decides whether it can be handled by this parser.
 Then the `format` function will make conversion to a normalized textual/numeric form.

 In my case I have a table with a lot of numbers.
 And those numbers are in humanized form.
 That is, instead of `121738` I output `121.74k`.
 This format is not properly sortable as either number or text, so I wrote a parser.